S.J.D. (Cand.), Indiana University Robert H. McKinney School of Law

 Ms. Raza has over a decade worth of experience as an expert educator and a legal professional.
 Her most recent works involved teaching with the U.S. federal government as an Assistant Professor.
 Previously, she served as an Associate Attorney with Honorable Umar Atta Bandial now Justice Punjab High Court, Lahore.
 Immediately before that, she worked as an Associate Attorney with Ch.
 Annayat Ullah, Advocate Supreme Court of Pakistan.
 Her work with him specialized in Transactional and Property Law.

-After obtaining her LL.B. degree from Pakistan, Ms. Raza moved to USA to continue with her legal studies and obtained an LL.M. degree with a concentration in Alternate Dispute Resolution from Washington University School of Law in Saint Louis, Missouri, in 2008.
-Later, she worked at Michael T. George P.C., a Saint Louis-based law firm that specializes in personal injury law.
+After her LL.M. from Washington University, she worked at Michael T. George P.C., a Saint Louis-based law firm that specializes in personal injury law.
 Her post graduate work heavily focused on Mediation and Arbitration.
 In her projects, she stayed connected with United States Mediation and Arbitration Services in Missouri, and continued to serve as a mediator for Better Business Bureau of the United States.
-Ms. Raza also served as a Social Media Researcher and Analyst for USG client and is currently serving as a Subject Matter Expert on Law and Politics.
+Ms. Raza also serving as a Subject Matter Expert on Law and Politics for USG client.

 LL.B., University of London